exadel-inc/esl/src/modules/esl-share/README.md

 ***Notice.
 If you don't plan to use any own custom button settings, you might be fine with the configuration from our library.
 Simply import the button you need from the `esl-share/buttons` folder.
 An additional bonus will be that in this case there is no need to register the action - the button will perform it on its own.***

 Next, you have several options for using the share component.
 The first option is to use only the `<esl-share-button>`.
-In this case, you simply add this element to the markup and set the required configuration with the attributes.
+In this case, you simply add this element to the markup and set the required configuration using attributes.
 The element needs to be registered with `ESLShareButton.register()`.
 And that's it.

 ```html
 <esl-share-button name="facebook" default-icon></esl-share-button>
 ```

 The second option to use the share component is to define the component configuration and bind it to the `<esl-share-list>`.
 After that, all you have to do is to add an element with names or groups of social networks to the `ESLShareList` markup.
 The item content, consisting of a set of buttons, will be generated automatically.
-It's the same as you would add each button to the markup and prescribe its configuration manually.
-To use this option it is necessary to set the configuration for the list of buttons and then register the element
+It's the same as adding each button to the markup and prescribe its configuration manually.
+To use this option it is necessary to set the configuration for the list of buttons and then register the element.
 `ESLShareList.register()` (it will register `ESLShareButton` automatically).

 ```html